$f$-Differential Privacy Filters: Validity and Approximate Solutions: Natural -DP Filter

+Such crossings are generic in common mechanism families, including Laplace mechanisms.
+The absence of crossings for (tensor products of) Gaussian trade-off functions is a notable special case.
+Additional details and proofs for the material up to this point are deferred to Appendix~\ref{appx:counterexample}.

-Such exploitation does not arise for RDP or GDP filters, as their privacy guarantees are parametrised by real numbers and thus always comparable.
-This suggests that the natural \(f\)-DP filter can become valid under appropriate structural assumptions. \end{example}
+\minisection{Blackwell Chains and Filter Characterization} By contrast, this issue does not occur for RDP or GDP filters, since their guarantees are scalar-valued and therefore always comparable.
+This motivates imposing structural assumptions under which the natural \(f\)-DP filter becomes valid.